-MindCORE has dedicated funds to support initiatives and activities that build and enhance the Mind & Brain community at Penn, and foster new collaborations, education, or outreach through conferences, seminars, events or other group activities on campus.
+MindCORE has dedicated funds to support initiatives and activities that build and enhance the Mind & Brain community at Penn, and foster new collaborations or education through conferences, seminars, events or other group activities on campus.
 MindCORE will provide up to $2500 in funding on a competitive basis.
 There is no application deadline, but once funds are depleted, funding is no longer available until the new fiscal year (so apply early when possible).

 Some examples of the types of activities MindCORE might fund under this program include:

 – A monthly foundations of cognitive science workshop/working group

 – Matching funds for a conference at Penn on the Psychology of Sustainable Consumption held in association with the Society for the Psychological Study of Social Issues with additional funding from the University Research Fund